hadley/adv-r/Functionals.md

 randomise(sum)
 ```

-This function is not terribly useful, but it illustrates the basic idea: in R, functions are first class objects and there's no difference between providing a vector or a function as input (except what you do with the input).
+This function is not terribly useful, but it illustrates the basic idea: in R, functions are first class objects and there's no difference between calling a function with a vector or function as input.
 The chances are that you've already used a functional: `lapply()` is probably the most commonly used functional in R, followed closely by `apply()` and `tapply()`.

-Many functionals offer alternatives to for loops.
+Many functionals (like `lapply()`) offer alternatives to for loops.
 For loops have a bad rap in R, and some programmers try to eliminate them at all costs.
 The real performance story is a little more complicated than what you might have heard (we'll explore their speed in the [[performance]] chapter); the real downside of for loops is that they're not very expressive.
 A for loop conveys that you're iterating over something, but it doesn't communicate the higher-level task you're trying to achieve.
-Functionals are not as general as for loops, and by being more specific allow you to communicate more clearly.
-There's not a functional corresponding to every possible use of a for loop, but when there is, you're better off using it.
+Functionals are not as general as for loops, but by being more specific they allow you to communicate more clearly.
 Functionals allow you to take a step up the ladder of abstraction: instead of expressing solutions using looping constructs, you express them at a higher level of specificity.

 As well as more clearly communicating intent (e.g. I want to transform each element of this list, or each row of this array), functionals reduce the chances of bugs, and can be more efficient.
-Both of these features occur be functionals are used by many people, so they will be will tested, and may have been implemented with special tricks.
-For example, most functionals in base R are written in C for high-performance.
+Both of these features occur because functionals are used by many people, so they will be well tested, and may have been implemented with special tricks.
+For example, many functionals in base R are written in C, and often use a few tricks to get extra performance.

+Thinking about functionals as replacements for loops is not the only way to think about them.
+They are also useful tools for encapsulating common data manipulation tasks, the split-apply-combine pattern; for thinking "functionally"; and for working with mathematical functions.
 In this chapter, you'll learn about:

 * Functionals that encapulsate a common pattern of for-loop use, like `lapply`, `vapply` and `Map`.